smotastic/vintage-fish/README.md

 ## Automatically Start Task
 A task will be automatically started, if the user previously set a "started" time in the future for this task.

-To find a task, that has to be potentially started a poll will check every minute if a task should be automatically started, because his "started" time is equals to the current time.
+To find a task that has to be potentially started a poll will check every minute if a task should be automatically started.
+A task should be started if his "started" time is equals to the current time.

 A task can only be automatically started if no other task is currently running.
 If a task should be started, but cannot, a warning is shown to the user.